The-Order-of-the-Simulation/Path-Tracing-Renderer/README.md

-# Path-Tracing-Renderer
+# Path-Tracing Renderer

-The Order of the Simulation community path tracer.
+This repository contains the source code for The Order of the Simulation community Path-Tracing Renderer.